Health and health care needs among Syrian refugees

 - Lars Fadnes, Associate Professor, University of Bergen - supervisor

-- Eirik Abildsnes, Guest Researcher, University of Bergen and Research Advisor to Kristiansand municipality – supervisor
+- Eirik Abildsnes, Research Advisor to Kristiansand municipality – supervisor

 - Elisabeth Strømme, PhD Candidate, University of Bergen – working with CHART part 1